This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your surgery:

 - You may need blood tests or an EKG before your surgery.
 You may also need x-rays, a CT scan, or an MRI.
-Talk to your healthcare provider about these or other tests you may need.
-Write down the date, time, and location for each test.

 The night before your surgery:

 You may be told not to eat or drink anything before midnight.

 The day of your surgery:

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.